Dofus-Batteries-Included/DBI.Api/README.md

 <details>
     <summary>
-      <b>Example</b>: (the data center API exposes an endpoint to get all the cells of a given map, [try it!](https://api.dofusbatteriesincluded.fr/swagger/index.html?urls.primaryName=data-center#/World%20-%20Maps/Maps_GetMapCells))
+      <b>Example</b>: the data center API exposes an endpoint to get all the cells of a given map, <a href="https://api.dofusbatteriesincluded.fr/swagger/index.html?urls.primaryName=data-center#/World%20-%20Maps/Maps_GetMapCells">try it!</a>
     </summary>

   __Request__